 On average, participants will require about two half-days of work per week, including a two-hour webinar every Tuesday and a peer session on Thursday.
 The final week will be dedicated to presentations from participants.

-The course benefits from the expertise of UN change practitioners who are part of the UN Lab for Organisational Change and Knowledge (UNLOCK) network and have led complex change processes in UN system organizations.
+The course benefits from the expertise of UN change practitioners who are part of the UN Lab for Organisational Change and Knowledge (UNLOCK) network and have led complex change processes in UN system organizations, bringing perspectives that are deeply relevant to today’s reform context.

 Upon successful completion of this course, participants will